3C0D/obsidian_vocabulary_cards_review/README.md

 The ↺ button is used to synchronize the code block after editing the markdown page.

-#### each codeblock now have an id
+#### Each codeblock have an id

 this id is automatically created to allow saving stats on each code block.

 caution : avoid to copy/paste an existing code block, or immediatly delete the id part inside, to allow saving stats as a new code block.

 ## Development (Add this to your README)